Close Menu

 Long-term outlook for housing affordability

-Industry reports suggest that the trend of renting being more affordable than buying is likely to continue for several years.
-This outlook is supported by the persistent gap in mortgage versus rent payments and the economic factors driving housing costs.
-Consumers should consider this long-term perspective when evaluating their housing options, especially if they anticipate market conditions remaining challenging for buyers.
+Industry reports suggest that renting is likely to remain more affordable than buying for several years.
+This outlook is supported by the persistent gap between mortgage payments and rent, as well as the economic factors driving housing costs.

 Practical Factors to Weigh When Choosing